ubco-cmps/cosc122_course/class/final.md

 The first part of the COSC 123 exam is multiple-choice (similar to the questions on your Tests) and should be completed on PrairieLearn.
 There will be no questions on this part requiring you to write any code.

 ## Part 2.
-Coding Portion using GitHub and submitting on Gradescope (70 Marks)
+Coding Portion using GitHub and submitting on PrairieLearn (70 Marks)

 The second part of the exam requires you to clone a GitHub repo to your computer and complete some coding tasks.
 You will be given a link to accept your Final Exam.